Executive summary—The Long Term Vision and Plan Annual Report 2016 to 2017

 - modernizing accommodations, while preserving the heritage character of the buildings

-- restoring and renewing these iconic heritage buildings, while ensuring that the investments are made responsibly and provide good value and benefits for Canadians
+- restoring and renewing the iconic heritage buildings, while ensuring that the investments are made responsibly, reducing their environmental impact, and providing good value and benefits for Canadians

 - creating a safe and secure place to work, while ensuring that Parliament remains open and accessible for business and visitors

-The LTVP sets out clear objectives and priorities, provides detailed planning and design guidance and establishes a practical framework for implementation.
-Rolling five-year programs of work establish shorter-term implementation objectives in the context of the longer-term vision.
+The LTVP sets out clear objectives and priorities, provides detailed planning and design guidance, and establishes a practical framework for implementation.
+Rolling 5-year programs of work establish shorter-term implementation objectives in the context of the longer-term vision.

-As the LTVP program advances, broader benefits are also realized, including:
+As the LTVP advances, broader benefits are also realized:

-- progressive sustainability and energy-efficiency in buildings throughout the Precinct
+- progressive sustainability and energy-efficiency improvements in buildings throughout the Precinct

-- significant direct and indirect job creation in small, medium and large companies across the country
+- significant direct and indirect job creation in key sectors, such as manufacturing, engineering, design, construction, and various trades as well as opportunities for small, medium, and large companies across the country

-- a more efficient and accessible Parliament through modernized technology and communications systems
+- more efficient and accessible Parliament through modernized technology and communications systems

 - advancement of innovative research and technology in the restoration and management of complex heritage facilities through key academic and private-sector partnerships